NavidDastgir/Micromechanical-Modeling-of-Magneto-Electro-Elastic-Composites/README.md

 ## 🛠️ How to Run
 1. Clone this repository.
-2. Open `Main_Code.m` (or your specific filename) in MATLAB.
+2.

+4. Run Dastgir_magnetomechanics.m the script to generate property plots (Stiffness, Piezo-coefficients, etc.) vs. Piezomagnetic Volume Fraction.
-3. Run the script to generate property plots (Stiffness, Piezo-coefficients, etc.) vs. Volume Fraction.
+5. Run Dastgir_electric_properties.m the script to generate property plots (Stiffness, Piezo-coefficients, etc.) vs. Piezoelectric Volume Fraction.

 ## 📚 References
 This code is based on the material properties and theoretical framework presented in: